 - Language processing in typical and disordered populations (Myers, Magnuson, Rueckl, Altmann, Tabor, Pugh, Yee, Hancock, Hoeft)

-- Cognitive modeling (Rueckl, Magnuson, Tabor, Altmann, Large, Hancock, Hoeft)
+- Cognitive modeling (Rueckl, Magnuson, Tabor, Altmann, Brodbeck, Hancock, Hoeft)

-- Dynamical systems approaches to perception, language, and cognition (Large, Tabor)
+- Dynamical systems approaches to language and cognition (Tabor)

-- Neurobiology of language and cognition (Myers, Yee, Magnuson, Rueckl, Pugh, Large, Altmann, Hancock, Hoeft)
+- Neurobiology of language and cognition (Myers, Yee, Magnuson, Rueckl, Pugh, Altmann, Hancock, Hoeft)

 - Semantic memory and concept formation (Yee, Altmann)